 LOCATING THE CORRECT RAM TYPE FOR A COMPUTER

 - 1. Open a web browser on a computer with an Internet connection. - 2.
-In the URL field, type http://www.crucial.com. - 3.
-On the Crucial Technology website, in the Crucial Memory Advisor Tool, click the Select a Manufacturer drop-down arrow.
+In the URL field, type www.crucial.com.

+3. On the Crucial website, under the Crucial Memory Advisor Tool, click the Select Mfgr drop-down arrow.